menga-team/mes-build-system/README.md

 # MES-Template
-A plug and play MES project template.
+A "clone and go" MES project template.

 ## Installation